 - And indole-3-carbinol is commonly found in cruciferous vegetables like bok choy, broccholi, cabbage, kales, radish, and others.

-There are several blog posts out there that have gone viral sharing 42 Medical Studies that Prove Cannabis Can Cure Cancer and other similar topics.
+There are several blog posts out there that have gone viral sharing 42 Medical Studies that “Prove” Cannabis Can Cure Cancer and other similar topics.
 One thing is clear: THC and other cannabinoids have been shown to inhibit tumour growth and angiogenesis in animal and human in vitro (cells in a petri dish) studies.
 However, the antitumoral effect of cannabinoids hasn’t been tested on humans to a great extent, and we need to be careful not to jump to any premature conclusions.
-Otherwise, we’ll start see reports that Cannabis can cure everything but death!
+Otherwise, we’ll start see reports that Cannabis oil uses are responsible for curing everything but death!

 Biliary Tract Cancer

 MORE ESSENTIAL OIL USES & RECIPES!
 For 150+ effective recipes & natural remedies, get a copy of my national bestselling book, The Healing Power of Essential Oils.
 Buy today to get instant access to $300 in digital bonuses (videos, guides & more) to help you learn how to use essential oils safely & effectively!HealingPowerOfEssentialOils.com

 There are a variety of ways people make Cannabis oil, and the most popular method has been outlined by Rick Simpson – who recommends using naphtha or petroleum ether as a solvent.
 This is where the danger lies.
 According to Dr. Arno Hazekamp – phytochemical researcher at the Department of Plant Metabolomics of Leiden University, The Netherlands: